What’s the Best Recurrent Yeast Infection Treatment?

 - Swimming in chemically sanitized water found in most swimming pools can change your vaginal pH creating favorable conditions for yeast to cause an infection.
 If you like swimming, try to find UV or ozone sanitized pool in your area and never walk around in a wet swimsuit as humidity and warmth help yeast thrive.

 - Avoid vaginal douches.
 They can disturb your vaginal flora leading to yeast infections and bacterial vaginosis.

-- Recurrent yeast infections may be due to diabetics, HIV or other immunosupressive diseases.
-Make sure you do all necessary tests to exclude this possibility.
+- Recurrent yeast infections may be due to diabetics, HIV or other immunosuppressive diseases.
+Make sure you do all the necessary tests to exclude this possibility.

 How to prevent recurrent yeast infections?